dewil-official/git-basics-recipe/README.md

 3. Add all the chopped Tomatoes.
 4. Cook for 20min.
 You can cook the pasta in this time.
 5. Add spices after taste and serve immediately!

+## How to make it spicey:

+6. Add some peppers.